 Understanding The Oster Curve

-The Oster Curve was developed by Dr. Gerald Oster, who pioneered binaural beats research in the 70s.
-He proposed how they might be used as a diagnostic tool for purposes related to health and science.
+The Oster Curve was developed by Dr. Gerald Oster, a scientist who pioneered modern binaural beats research in the 1970s.
+His work focused on how binaural beats could act as a diagnostic tool in health and science, not as a method of brainwave entrainment for meditation or personal development.
+That idea came much later.

-As we explain in our article here, Dr. Oster didn't invent binaural beats, or propose their use for brainwave entrainment; that came later.
-What he did summarize was the following:
+As we explain in our article here, Dr. Oster didn’t invent binaural beats, nor did he propose their use for altering brain states.
+What he did highlight was this:

-He published his research in a famous paper called “Auditory Beats in the Brain” (Scientific American, 1973).
+Oster published his findings in a landmark paper, “Auditory Beats in the Brain” (Scientific American, 1973).

 the oster-curve